How does IPT 531 work?

 The Weekly Create (Thursday)

-Each week you will create a shareable (i.e., relatively brief or small) video, slide presentation, podcast, infographic, essay, or other creative artifact in which you demonstrate your understanding of the key issues highlighted in the week’s Readings and Discussion.
-Try to create a narrative (tell a story!) that ties ideas, events, and people together in a coherent way.
-Try to create something interesting.
-Post your Weekly Create on your blog before class on Thursday.
-Consider licensing it with a Creative Commons license.
+Each week you will create a shareable (i.e., relatively brief or small) video, slide presentation, podcast, infographic, essay, or other creative artifact in which you demonstrate your understanding of the course learning outcomes discussed the week’s Readings and Discussion.
+Try to create something that’s both informative and interesting.
+Many of these creates are open-ended, though some will have more specific directions associated with them that we will go over in class.
+Post your Weekly Create, together with a narrative explanation of what you created, why, and what you hope others will learn from it, on your blog before coming to class on Thursday.
+Consider licensing it all with a Creative Commons license.
+Students will be selected at random during Thursday classes to share and answer questions about their Weekly Create.

 (The Weekly Create is inspired by DS106’s wonderful Daily Create.)

-Each day class meets you are eligible for 10 participation points.
-These will be awarded for your active and informed participation in the Weekly Discussion.
-You automatically earn 10 points each class unless you are obviously unprepared, in which case you will lose all 10 points.
+Each day class meets you begin with 10 participation points.
+You keep these points through active and informed participation in the Weekly Discussion.
+You will lose these points if you are obviously unprepared for the discussion.

-Your final grade will be calculated by dividing the points you’ve earned by the total points possible and assigning a letter as follows:
+Final grades will be calculated by dividing the points you’ve earned by the total points possible and assigning a letter grade as follows:

 A: 100% – 90%